Neil Taylor (footballer): Aston Villa

 After his position as Swansea's left back was challenged by Stephen Kingsley and Martin Olsson, on 31 January 2017 Taylor joined Championship side Aston Villa along with an estimated £5 million in exchange for Jordan Ayew.
 He made his debut eleven days later in a 1–0 home loss to Ipswich Town, starting and playing 77 minutes while wearing a protective mask over his fractured cheekbone.
 Manager Steve Bruce said he did well given his injury and lack of match practice.

 On 30 September 2017, Taylor was sent off at the end of a 1–0 home win over Bolton Wanderers for a foul on Adam Le Fondre.
-He was not included in the Villa team that lost the 2018 EFL Championship play-off Final, but played as they won against Derby County in the next year's edition.
+He was not included in the Villa team that lost the 2018 EFL Championship play-off final, but played as they won against Derby County in the next year's edition, promoting them to the Premier League.

-Injury limited Taylor to 14 Premier League games in 2019–20, as Villa avoided the drop on the final day.
-The following season, he made just one 15-minute league appearance as a substitute for the injured Matt Targett in a 2–0 loss at Manchester City, and was released at the end of his contract.
+Having been mostly inactive due to injury, Taylor played just 14 Premier League games in the 2019–20 season, as Villa avoided the drop on the final day.
+In the 2020–21 season, he was frequently benched under deputed left-back Matt Targett.
+However, he made just one 15-minute league appearance as a substitute for the injured Targett in a 2–0 loss against Manchester City on 20 January 2021.

+On May 2021, Aston Villa announced that Taylor would leave the club when his contract expired at the end of the season.

 Middlesbrough

 On 18 November 2021, Taylor joined Championship side Middlesbrough on a short-term contract until the middle of January.
-He made his debut a month later, with Chris Wilder picking him instead of Marc Bola for a 1–0 home win over AFC Bournemouth, after which the manager praised him.
-On 14 January, having made one more appearance and with Bola suffering a knee injury, Taylor's deal was extended for the rest of the season.
-Taylor was released by the club at the end of the season.
+He made his debut on 18 December, with Chris Wilder picking him ahead of Marc Bola for a 1–0 home win over AFC Bournemouth, after which Wilder praised him.
+On 14 January, having made one more appearance and with Bola suffering a knee injury, Taylor's deal was extended for the rest of the 2021–22 season.
+Taylor was released by Middlesbrough at the end of the season.

-On 7 November 2022, Taylor announced his retirement as a player at the age of 33, through a statement on Twitter.
+On 7 November 2022, Taylor announced his retirement from professional football at the age of 33, via Twitter.